Skip to content

 • Explicit acknowledgment when no vulnerability exists

 LLM non-determinism means a single model run misses vulnerabilities.
-The framework supports running audits multiple times using different models because different models surface entirely different vulnerabilities in identical codebases.
+The framework supports running audits multiple times with different models because different models surface entirely different vulnerabilities in identical codebases.
 Running both GPT and Claude on the same suggestions produces complementary results.

-Results at Scale
+Results at scale

-From testing across 40+ repositories, the framework generated 1,003 suggested issues:
+In testing across 40+ repositories, the framework generated 1,003 suggested issues:

 • 139 marked as exploitable during audit